 We’ve isolated five common job-search problems and are giving you the solutions.

 Are you stuck in a job-search rut?
 You might be making one of these classic mistakes.
-Read on to learn some of the most common job-search errors, and what you can do to get your job hunt back on track before the New Year.
+Read on to learn some of the most common job-search errors, and what you can do to get your job hunt back on track.

 #1: Winging It